mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_05/instructions.md

   }
 ```

 As you can see, the return type is `Future<dynamic>`.
 In other words, this function could return any type of object at some point in the future.
-However, we know our function can't return any kind of object.
+However, you know your function can't return any kind of object.
 It returns either a `String` if everything works or `Failure` when an `Exception` occurs.

-To fix this problem, we are going to borrow a class from the Scala programming language: `Either`.
+To fix this problem, you are going to borrow a class from the Scala programming language: `Either`.
 The `Either` class allows you to define `Left` or `Right` properties.
-In our example, the `Left` property represents the `Failure` and the `Right` property represents the success type.
+In your example, the `Left` property represents the `Failure` and the `Right` property represents the success type.

 ```dart
 /// Signature of callbacks that have no arguments and return right or left value.